pomdtr/smallweb.run/todo/index.md

 This website list what's next for [smallweb](https://smallweb.run).

+## SMALLWEB_TOKEN

+- generate a random token when smallweb starts, shared between websites
+- useful to validate that a request is coming from another website of the same user

 ## App Ideas

 - Automatically generate web UI (form), cli and api based on the content of the folder